web-scrobbler/metadata-filter/README.md

 ### Multiple filters

-You can also to use multiple filters on a string at once by creating a `MetadataFilter` object which combines multiple functions from above, or by using one of the pre-existing [filter objects](#predefined-filters).
+You can also use multiple filters on a string at once by creating a `MetadataFilter` object which combines multiple functions from above, or by using one of the pre-existing [filter objects](#predefined-filters).